Small Changes in School Design Make a Huge Difference

 This fact underscores the importance of careful floorplan development as part of the overall planning for a new or remodeled school.
 When collaboration is vital to student success, even a few feet can make all the difference.

-Read the full study for yourself, and contact us or send us a tweet to discuss the subject in more detail.
+Read the full study for yourself, and contact us to discuss the subject in more detail.

 Recommended for You